Japan

 Something for everyone in the Japanese capital

-Our second day in Tokyo will be no less exciting than the first.
-This time, we'll start the morning in one of the city's main shopping areas – 'Ginza'.
-You'll find everything there – from Kit Kat shops to high fashion and souvenirs from the famous animation film studio 'Ghibli'.
+Our second day in Tokyo will be no less thrilling than the first.
+This time, we'll kick off the morning in one of the city's major shopping districts - "Ginza".
+There, you'll find everything from Kit Kat stores and high fashion to souvenirs from the famous "Ghibli" animation studio.

-A little explanation is needed here.
-You might be wondering what's so interesting about chocolate bar shops and why they are such an attraction.
-Well, in Japan, Kit Kat is more than just a chocolate bar.
-It’s not just about the Japanese showing unparalleled creativity in offering it – with flavours (over 300 varieties since the start of the century, most unique to the country) and packaging.
-The main reason for their obsession with Kit Kat is... its name.
-In Japanese, it's pronounced 'Kito Kato' – very close to the phrase 'kito katsu', which can be translated as 'you will surely win'.
-So, this modest dessert from other parts of the world has become an incredibly popular good luck charm in Japan.
-It is often given to students before exams, and they don't eat it until their exam has been successfully passed.
-'Ghibli', on the other hand, is a true symbol of Japanese anime, with a significant contribution from one of its founders – the legendary animator and director Hayao Miyazaki.
-Five of the studio's feature films are in the top ten highest-grossing Japanese animated productions.
+A bit of explanation is needed here.
+You might wonder why chocolate bar shops are so fascinating and why they’re such a highlight.
+Well, in Japan, a Kit Kat is much more than just a chocolate bar.
+And it’s not only because the Japanese display an unparalleled creativity in offering them - both in flavours (over 300 varieties have been created since the beginning of the century, most of them unique to Japan) and in packaging.
+The main reason for their obsession with Kit Kat is… its name.
+In Japanese, it’s pronounced "Kitto Kato" - very close to the expression "kitto katsu", which can be translated as "you'll surely win".
+Thus, the humble dessert from other parts of the world has become an incredibly popular good luck charm on Japanese soil.
+It’s often given to students before exams, and they don’t eat it before passing successfully.
+"Ghibli" is a true symbol of Japanese anime, greatly contributed to by one of its founders - the legendary animator and director Hayao Miyazaki.
+Five of the studio’s feature films are among the top ten highest-grossing Japanese animated productions.

-After the morning in 'Ginza', we'll head to the Imperial Palace in Tokyo, which we'll explore just before lunch.
-After lunch, we'll slowly make our way to the traditional district of 'Asakusa' and its central temple – 'Senso-ji'.
-This is the oldest and perhaps the most important temple in the entire city.
-We'll pass through the Thunder Gate, amidst fragrant incense sticks wafting around, before we explore the temple itself.
+After the morning in "Ginza", we will head to the Imperial Palace in Tokyo, which we will explore just before noon.
+After lunch, we'll slowly move towards the traditional district of "Asakusa" and its central temple - "Senso-ji".
+This is the oldest and perhaps the most important temple in the city.
+We'll pass through the Thunder Gate, amidst aromatic incense, whose scent wafts around, before we explore the temple itself.

-In the late afternoon, we'll see if the weather allows us to fit in the exciting district of 'Akihabara', home to people from all walks of life with diverse interests.
-This place is a paradise for anyone who has ever liked Japanese anime.
-Finally, we’ll head to the Tokyo Skytree – the tallest building in Japan, the tallest TV tower in the world, and the second tallest structure in the world after the 'Burj Khalifa'.
-From its 634 m height, it offers perhaps the best view of all Tokyo, and we’ll see it just as the sun sets.
-After that, we have a free evening in 'Shibuya'.
+In the late afternoon, we’ll see if the weather allows us to include the exciting district of "Akihabara" in our itinerary, a home for people from all walks of life with diverse interests.
+This place is a paradise for anyone who has ever appreciated Japanese anime.
+Finally, we'll head to the Tokyo Skytree - the tallest structure in Japan, the tallest broadcasting tower in the world, and the second tallest building in the world after the "Burj Khalifa".
+From the 634-meter tower, perhaps the finest view of the whole of Tokyo can be seen, and we will witness it just as the sun sets.
+After that, we’ll enjoy a free evening in "Shibuya".

 Day 5

-On the third full day of our stay in Japan, we will finally leave the exciting Tokyo.
+On the third full day of our stay in Japan, we'll finally leave the thrilling Tokyo.
 Our ultimate destination is the beautiful Kyoto.
-On this day, we'll get acquainted with the famous Japanese bullet trains, speeding along at over 300 km/h!
+On this day, we will get acquainted with the famous Japanese bullet trains, zipping along at over 300 km/h!

 Day 6